kordis-leitstelle/kordis/libs/spa/core/misc/README.md

 # SPA Misc

-This library includes helper classes and functionalities that are usefull across the whole SPA and not specific to a library.
+This library includes helper classes and functionalities that are usefully across the whole SPA and not specific to a library.

 ## Running unit tests